Exocortex/ExocortexCrate/README.md

 This will merge all build files into the build folder below ExocortexAlembicShared, which allows to debug all the way down to the python libs or the hdf5 source.

+The build process will automatically make a deployment.
+That deployment is located here:

+ExocortexAlembicShared/install/